Monemvasia: Malvasia Wine

 Monemvasia's trade in wine was so extensive throughout its history, especially under Venetian administration, that the name of the place became familiar throughout Europe in connotation with the variety of wine called Malvasia, 'Malmsey' in English.
-Though the wine was associated with Monemvasia through trade, it was not grown locally, rather coming for the most part from the Peloponnese region and islands in the Cyclades, especially Tinos.
-The variety of grape is believed by most ampelographers, however, to originate from Crete.
+Though the wine was associated with Monemvasia through trade, it was not grown locally, coming for the most part from the Peloponnese region and islands in the Cyclades, especially Tinos.
+The variety of grape is believed by most ampelographers, however, to originate in Crete.

 Outline of town

 The western wall of the lower town.

 Monemvasia consists of the upper town, which is located on the plateau of the hill, and the lower town, which is built on the southern coast of the peninsula.
 The upper town is no longer inhabited, as it was abandoned after the second Venetian occupation.
 The entrance to the upper town today is through a fortified gate to which a winding path ascends from the lower town.
 A second entrance used to be on the north side, but was sealed during the first occupation by the Ottoman Empire.
 In the upper town was the acropolis of Monemvasia, a rectangular fortress with four towers, which was built in the 6th century, houses and public buildings, such as churches, cisterns and administrative buildings.
 The church of Hagia Sophia stands out among them.
 The layout of the settlement is no longer distinct.

 The lower town is located under the southern wall of the upper town.
 It is walled on three sides: east, south, and west.
 Entry is through the west gate, which is connected by a road to the bridge over the causeway.
 The street continues inside the city and forms the main street of the lower town, which was known as the Middle Street (Μέση Οδός) in the Byzantine period.
 The area surrounding it was known as the "Agora" and along it are shops.
 This road intersects with the road that descends from the upper town and leads to the gate in the sea walls known as the "portello" (πορτέλλο).
 At the point where these two roads cross is Elekmenos Christos square, where the metropolitan church, the former mosque, and the episcopal palace—official residence of the bishop—are located.
 In the 19th century, two more squares were created, the Megali (Μεγάλη) and Mikri Tapia (Μικρή Τάπια).
 The rest of the streets of the lower town are narrow cobblestones, sometimes covered with vaulted structures known as dromi, over which sections of houses were built.